-WHEREAS, the City Councils of Missoula, Montana; Boulder, Colorado; and Madison, Wisconsin have referred the issue of corporate personhood to their communities for an advisory vote;
+WHEREAS, the City Councils of Missoula, Montana; Boulder, Colorado; and Madison, Wisconsin have referred the issue of corporate personhood to their communities for advisory vote;

-NOW, THEREFORE, BE IT RESOLVED that it is the position of the Portland City Council that corporations should not have the constitutional rights that natural persons possess; and,
+NOW, THEREFORE, BE IT RESOLVED that it is the position of the Portland City Council that corporations should not receive the same legal rights as individual human beings (also known as "natural persons") do; and,

-BE IT FURTHER RESOLVED given its impact on free and fair elections and effective selfgovernance that Portland City Council determines that the most urgent action needed to address the negative impacts of United States Supreme Court Citizens United (2010) decision is to stop unlimited independent campaign expenditures by corporations; and,
+BE IT FURTHER RESOLVED that Portland City Council also determines that the most urgent action needed is to reverse the impacts of United States Supreme Court Citizens United (2010) decision and the door it opens for unlimited independent campaign expenditures by corporations that contributes to the undermining impacts that "corporate personhood" has on free and fair elections and effective self-governance; and,

-BE IT FURTHER RESOLVED that the City of Portland hereby includes in its 2012 Federal Legislative Agenda support for an Amendment to the United States Constitution, which consistent with this Resolution, reverses the impacts of Citizens United, including, but not limited to the provisions of the current drafts of S. J. Res.
-29 introduced by Senator Tom Udall of

-New Mexico and Senator Jeff Merkley of Oregon and H.J.
+BE IT FURTHER RESOLVED that the City of Portland hereby includes in its 2012 Federal Legislative Agenda support for efforts to pass an Amendment to the United States Constitution, which consistent with this Resolution, reverses the impacts of Citizens United, including, but not limited to S. J. Res.
+29 introduced by Senator Tom Udall of New Mexico and Senator Jeff Merkley of Oregon and H.J.
 Res.
 72 introduced by Representative Kurt Schrader of Oregon and co-sponsored by Representatives Earl Blumenauer and Peter DeFazio of Oregon; and, respectfully urges Oregon's Congressional delegation to prioritize congressional proposal of an amendment to the United States Constitution addressing the threats to representative government identified in this resolution so that the states may ratify it; and,

-BE IT FURTHER RESOLVED that Portland City Council requests that the City Attorney's Office determine the legality and process of referring an advisory vote to the citizens of Portland on the issue of corporate personhood, and present their findings within 30 days to the Council for further consideration; and
+BE IT FURTHER RESOLVED that Portland City Council requests that the City Attorney's Office determine the legality and process of referring an advisory vote to the citizens of Portland on the issue of corporate personhood, and refer their findings back to Council for further consideration; and